tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 However, some server designs receive all incoming packets on a single socket.
-As the many connections that constitute this packet stream may have different support for ECN, it is suitable to provide the ECN field on a per-packet basis.
+As the many connections that constitute this packet stream may have different support for ECN, it is suitable to provide the ECN codepoint on a per-packet basis.

-Note that Apple platforms additionally provide a framework for network connections that allows sending the ECN field when using UDP without traditional socket option semantics.
+Note that Apple platforms additionally provide a framework for network connections that allows sending ECN flags when using UDP without traditional socket option semantics.
 When sending or receiving UDP datagrams, IP protocol metadata carries ECN information in both directions.
 See
 {{APPLE-NETWORK-FRAMEWORK}}.